A local to global argument on low dimensional manifolds: Introduction

-The first example of this sort is from smoothing theory.
-Let $\Diff(D^n,\partial D^n)$ denote the group of compactly supported $C^{\infty}$-diffeomorphisms of the interior of the disk $D^n$ with $C^{\infty}$-topology and let $\tH(D^n,\partial D^n)$ denote the group of compactly supported homeomorphisms of the interior of the disk $D^n$ with the $C^0$-topology.
+The main example that led us to such a local to global argument comes from foliation theory.
+Let $\tH(D^n,\partial D^n)$ denote the group of compactly supported homeomorphisms of the interior of the disk $D^n$ with the compact-open topology.
 By the Alexander trick, we know that the group $\tH(D^n,\partial D^n)$ is contractible for all $n$.
-On the other hand, it is a well-known theorem of Smale that $\Diff(D^2,\partial D^2)$ is contractible and by the theorem of Hatcher (\cite{hatcher1983proof}) so is $\Diff(D^3,\partial D^3)$.
-Therefore the natural map between classifying spaces

-is a weak equivalence for $n=2$ and $n=3$.
-The h-principle theorem in smoothing theory for low dimensional manifolds says \begin{thm}[Earle-Eells, Hamstrom, Cerf] For a smooth manifold $M$, the map

-is a weak equivalence provided $\text{dim}(M)=2$ (see \cite{hamstrom1974homotopy}) or $\text{dim}(M)=3$ (see \cite{cerf1961topologie}).
-Similar version holds for manifolds with boundary. \end{thm} The second example is from foliation theory.
 Let $\tdH(D^n,\partial D^n)$ denote the same group as $\tH(D^n,\partial D^n)$ but with the discrete topology.
-By an infinite repetition trick due to Mather (\cite{MR0288777}), it is known that $\BdH(D^n,\partial D^n)$ is acyclic.
+By an infinite repetition trick due to Mather (\cite{MR0288777}), it is known that $\BdH(D^n,\partial D^n)$ is acyclic i.e. its reduced homology groups vanish.
 Therefore, the natural map

 induced by the identity homomorphism is in particular a homology isomorphism.
-Thurston generalized Mather's work on foliation theory in \cite{thurston1974foliations} and as a corollary he obtained the following surprising result. \begin{thm}[Thurston] For a smooth manifold $M$, the map
+Thurston generalized Mather's work (\cite{MR0356085}) on foliation theory in \cite{thurston1974foliations} and as a corollary he obtained the following surprising result. \begin{thm}[Thurston] For a compact closed connected manifold $M$, the map

-induces an isomorphism on homology. \end{thm} The first proof of this theorem in the literature was given by McDuff following Segal's program in foliation theory (see \cite{mcduff1980homology}).
+induces an isomorphism on homology. \end{thm} In this paper, we give a proof of this theorem when $\text{dim}(M)\leq 3$.
+Our proof is inspired by Jekel's calculation of the group homology of $\tdH(S^1)$ in \cite[Theorem 4]{MR2871163}.
+The first proof of Thurston's theorem in the literature in all dimensions was given by McDuff following Segal's program in foliation theory (see \cite{mcduff1980homology, segal1978classifying}).
 Thurston in fact proved a more general homology h-principle theorem for foliations such that \Cref{Main} is just its consequence for $C^0$-foliations.